|

 use as a training tool as they know the power food has to get the

-behavior your trying to get from your dog.
+trying to get from your dog.
 If you've read the

 obedience page on this website you know my experience with training

-before and after using food and the difference it made in my dogs
+before and after using food and the

 attitude.
 I was able to get the behavior without food but I